haligonda/haligonda.github.io/_posts/2022-1-24-OnDating.md

 **A Piece of Your Heart**

 Going through dates and especially relationships hurts.
-This article in summary argues from a number of angles: heavy tails; longer fertility; online dating; for drawing more samples than you otherwise might.
-However, I do want to acknowledge the difficulty of ending a relationship with two aspects in particular:
+This article in summary argues for drawing more samples than you otherwise might from a number of angles: heavy tails; longer fertility; online dating; However, I do want to acknowledge the difficulty of ending a relationship with two aspects in particular:

 First, deciding to end a relationship feels like self sabotage.
 We live in a cold, harsh world where affection and trust are hard to come by.
 Here your partner is, providing these scarce resources, and here you are saying that you don't want them anymore and that they should go away!
 Who are you to have the conviction and hubris to cast away such pure gifts that anyone would be lucky to receive?
-Maybe it is helpful to analogize this process to a forest fire that in removing the previous trees sets down nutrients (in the form of acquired experience) for the next relationship to flourish?

 Second, any relationship worth being in -- where at some point you come to genuinely love the other person -- will capture and keep a piece of your heart.
-This hurts.
-But there is something beautiful about it.
-I think the phrase, "better to have loved and lost than to have never loved at all" captures this sentiment.
 Beyond the emotional heart loss, I have read that couples microbiomes will synchronize over time from kissing.
 And longer term couples will also use each other as external memory caches e.g. "honey what was the name of that place again?" so breaking up is literally losing your microbiome and a bank of your memories.

-But it is still beautiful!...
+To put it succinctly, breaking up f'ing sucks.
+But life is long, the tails are heavy, who you end up with is easily one of the most important decisions you will make.
+As [Wait But Why](https://waitbutwhy.com/2014/02/pick-life-partner.html) puts it:

+> When you choose a life partner, you’re choosing a lot of things, including your parenting partner and someone who will deeply influence your children, your eating companion for about 20,000 meals, your travel companion for about 100 vacations, your primary leisure time and retirement friend, your career therapist, and someone whose day you’ll hear about 18,000 times.

 ---